berthubert/galmon/contrib/galmon_and_statum1_ntp.md

 # Other options you want to pass to gpsd
 GPSD_OPTIONS="-n -b"
 ```
-For the `GPSD_OPTIONS` I decided amongst the lines of better safe then sorry to not allow gpsd to configure the u-blox GPS module by specifying `-b` the `-n` option tells gpsd to start getting a fix and sync before any client connects to gpsd, which seems like a nobrainer to me.
+For the `GPSD_OPTIONS` I decided amongst the lines of better safe then sorry to not allow gpsd to configure the u-blox ZED-F9P module by specifying `-b` the `-n` option tells gpsd to start getting a location fix and as such a accurate time before any client connects to gpsd, which seems like a nobrainer to me.

 The next step is to enable and start gpsd on the Raspberry PI via the below command:
 ```